lu22do/textree/README.md

-<h1>Overview</h1>
+# Overview
-This is the server and client sofware for a textual tree website.
+This is the server and client sofware for a collaboration textual tree website.

-A tree is made of pieces texts.
+A tree is made of text branches.
+Starting with the root text branch, each text has 0 to n child text branches.

-Starting with the root text, each text is linked to other texts through branches.
+Text branches can be created by the tree owner and his contacts/friends.

-<h1>Technical details</h1>
+# Technical details
-<h2>Server side</h2>
+## Server side
-nodejs
+- nodejs
-mongodb
+- mongodb
-mongoose
+- mongoose
-express
+- express
-jade
+- jade
-cookie
+- cookie

-<h2>Client side</h2>
+## Client side
-backbone js
+- backbone js
-underscore js
+- underscore js
-require js
+- require js
-jquery
+- jquery

-<h1>License</h1>
+## License
-MIT
+MIT License